 The highlight of the Piccaninny Gorge Walk is the stunning views of the gorge itself.
 The walls of the gorge rise up to 300 meters in height, and the rock formations are an impressive display of red and black stripes, formed by millions of years of sedimentation and erosion.

 The route is unmarked and without any facilities.

 If you decide to undertake the challenge you must register at the visitor centre and hire a personal locator beacon (PLB) from the office.

-Then, take enough food, water and clothing.
+Take enough food, water, and clothing.
 During the dry season, the nights can be very cold.
 Prepare to stay for 1-night camping on the way.

 Piccaninny Creek Lookout

 There are many lookouts on the way to the main trails.
-Usually, there are located a short distance off the main track (with the exception of Piccaninny Creek Lookout walk).
+Usually, there are located a short distance off the main track (except for Piccaninny Creek Lookout walk).